UST-QuAntiL/quantil-docker/PLATFORM_NISQ_README.md

 <img width="1590" alt="implementations" src="https://user-images.githubusercontent.com/23473511/122180174-793f5580-ce88-11eb-88b1-a7094319a81e.png">

 3. In context of the implementation, click on the _NISQ Analyzer_ tab.

 <img width="1590" alt="implementation-NISQ-Analyzer" src="https://user-images.githubusercontent.com/23473511/122180990-37fb7580-ce89-11eb-9ccf-5a96557c3bf8.png">

-4. For starting the quantum computer selection, click on _New Analysis_, select the vendor and insert your Qiskit token.
+4. To start the quantum computer selection, click on _New Analysis_, select the vendor and insert your Qiskit token.
 You can also enable/disable if simulators should be included.
 Then, click ok to start the analysis.
 5. Now a new analysis job is created.
 When the analysis job is finished a _Show analysis_ button occurs on the right side.
 While waiting, you can browse through the QC Atlas UI.
 6. When clicking on the _Show analysis_ button suitable quantum computers (and simulators) are listed.

 <img width="1590" alt="analysis-result" src="https://user-images.githubusercontent.com/23473511/122182995-18654c80-ce8b-11eb-9044-be4f09ca3317.png">

 7. You can also execute the implementation on the suitable quantum computers (and simulators) by clicking the _Execute_ button.
-After clicking, a _Show result_ button occurs which expands the table row and displays status and result of the execution.
+After clicking, the _Show result_ button occurs which expands the table row and displays status and result of the execution.
 8. When the execution is complete, the result is displayed.

 <img width="1590" alt="execution-result" src="https://user-images.githubusercontent.com/23473511/122183561-a2adb080-ce8b-11eb-94ac-c366dc8a0264.png">